geckoHex/gecko-hex-dashboard/README.md

 **Note**: To generate your API key for the `.env` file, hash your desired username:password combination using SHA-256.

+**Security Note**: The application uses the Web Crypto API (`crypto.subtle`) when available (HTTPS or localhost).
+For HTTP deployments, a JavaScript SHA-256 fallback is used. **For production environments, always use HTTPS** to ensure maximum security.

 ## Getting Started

 ### Prerequisites